Image Description Elements

 Note

-This document provides a reference for the elements and attributes of the KIWI NG XML document in version 9.23.5
+This document provides a reference for the elements and attributes of the KIWI NG XML document in version 10.2.41.

-The toplevel of any KIWI NG image description
+The top level of any KIWI NG image description.

 <!-- descendants -->